Tell Model Where to Look: Mitigating Hallucinations in MLLMs by Vision-Guided Attention: Detailed Experimental Setup

 \subsection{Baselines}

-We select three existing visual attention-based dehallucination methods for comparative analysis: \begin{itemize} \item \textbf{PAI}~\cite{PAI}: This method directly amplifies the model’s attention weights on visual tokens and further enhances visual features using contrastive decoding.
+We select three existing visual attention-based dehallucination methods for comparative analysis: \footnote{Note: The same parameters may have different meanings across methods.
+For specific details, please refer to the original papers.}

+\begin{itemize} \item \textbf{PAI}~\cite{PAI}: This method directly amplifies the model's attention weights on visual tokens and further enhances visual features using contrastive decoding.
 To facilitate a fair comparison of visual attention optimization, we denote the variants with and without contrastive decoding as PAI$_\mathrm{CD}$ and PAI, respectively.
 We set the visual attention augmentation coefficient $\alpha$ to 0.5 and apply visual attention augmentation starting from the layer specified by our method.
 PAI$_\mathrm{CD}$ has a hyperparameter $\gamma=1.1$ and employs adaptive plausibility constraints with $\beta=0.1$. \item \textbf{VAF}~\cite{VAF}: Similar to PAI, VAF directly scales up visual attention; however, it also suppresses attention on instruction tokens.
-We set $\beta=0.1$, $\alpha=0.15$, and activate this method from layer 9 to layer 14 (counting from 0). \item \textbf{TARAC}~\cite{TARAC}: This method quantifies the importance of visual tokens based on attention distributions from previous generation steps and utilizes this information to strengthen the model’s focus on relevant visual tokens at the current step.
-We set $\beta=0.5$, $\alpha=0.5$, and activate this method from layer 9 to layer 15 (counting from 0). \end{itemize} \textbf{Note: The same parameters may have different meanings across methods.
-For specific details, please refer to the original papers.}
+We set $\beta=0.1$, $\alpha=0.15$, and activate this method from layer 9 to layer 14 (counting from 0). \item \textbf{TARAC}~\cite{TARAC}: This method quantifies the importance of visual tokens based on attention distributions from previous generation steps and utilizes this information to strengthen the model's focus on relevant visual tokens at the current step.
+We set $\beta=0.5$, $\alpha=0.5$, and activate this method from layer 9 to layer 15 (counting from 0). \end{itemize}